Social media use in African politics

-Since the Egyptian Revolution in 2011 and the Tunisian Revolution, social media, especially Facebook, Twitter, and YouTube, has started to gain traction as a political tool in Africa.
-Different political actors have used social media to achieve a wide variety of political motives.
-States actors can encourage political discourse, campaign via social media, or implement censorship and surveillance.
-Non-state actors, such as civil society organizations and opposition forces, can use social media as a way to address political concerns and use this space to organize wide-spread revolutions, such as the 2014 Burkinabé uprising.
+Since the Egyptian Revolution in 2011 and the Tunisian Revolution, social media, especially Facebook, Twitter, and YouTube, began to gain traction as a political tool in Africa.
+Various political actors have used social media to pursue a wide range of political objectives.
+State actors can use social media to encourage political discourse, campaign, or implement censorship and surveillance.
+Non-state actors, such as civil society organizations and opposition movements, can use social media to address political concerns and to organize widespread uprisings, such as the 2014 Burkinabé uprising.
 Meanwhile, extremist organizations can use social media to further their propaganda and recruitment.
-However, social media is criticized for its inaccessibility and spread of misinformation, causing some skepticism about effectiveness.
+However, social media has been criticized for its limited accessibility and for facilitating the spread of misinformation, causing some skepticism about its effectiveness.

-Due to low-entry barriers and user-based content, social media creates a platform where people of different social classes can engage and converse with one another.
-With traditional media, the public did not have a space to voice their opinions about politics.
-Social media enables people to create content and consume more content.
-The public starts to become more comfortable and confident in expressing their political opinions online, away from the scrutiny of the government.
-There are arguments that social media use has democratizing effects on African countries.
+Due to low entry barriers and user-generated content, social media provides a platform where people from different social classes can engage and interact with one another.
+Under traditional media, the public had limited opportunities to voice their political opinions.
+Social media enables people to both create and consume content.
+The public has become increasingly comfortable and confident in expressing political opinions online, often away from government scrutiny.
+Scholars argue that social media use has democratizing effects in African countries.

 State actors

 Promoting political discourse

 Through social media, the government and its citizens can discuss policy ideas, policy implementation, and political actions.
 Regardless of geographical location and distance, people are able to voice their opinions to the government.
 Social media includes citizens who were previously not able to express their discontent or share their ideas to the government.
 As state actors keep the public informed, social media can increase civic engagement.
 With more civic engagement, policies can be discussed without politicization.
 Before the commonplace use of social media, African countries faced weak feedback mechanisms that effectively excluded the average African citizen from policy discourse.
 In South Africa, the government uses social media to connect with constituencies.
-The South African president runs an official Twitter, Facebook, Youtube, and Flickr accounts to engage with the public.
+The South African president runs an official Twitter, Facebook, YouTube, and Flickr accounts to engage with the public.